carpedm20/blog/content/pages/about.rst

 Hacking
 ~~~~~~~
 - `2013 Korea Whitehat Contest`_ :: **3rd place** ( `HeXA`_ )
-   - Held by Ministry of National Defense (국방부) and National Intelligence Service (국정원)
+   - Held by Ministry of National Defense and National Intelligence Service
-   - Awarded by the Minister of National Defense (국방부장관상)
+   - Awarded by the Minister of National Defense
    - Received an award of **$8,000**
 - `Holyshield 2013`_ :: **1st place** ( CodePink )
    - Held by Catholic University of Korea
-   - Awarded by the President of Catholic University of Korea (가톨릭대학교 총장상)
+   - Awarded by the President of Catholic University of Korea
    - Received an award of $1,000
 - `2014 Korea Whitehat Contest`_ :: **Finalist** ( `HeXA`_ )
-   - Held by Ministry of National Defense (국방부) and National Intelligence Service (국정원)
+   - Held by Ministry of National Defense and National Intelligence Service
    - 5th place at preliminary contest

 Startup